Slain Hong Kong model’s in-laws, ex-husband appear in court

 “She is that type of person that wouldn’t have enemies,” she said.

 Cheng said Choi had very good relationships with her family members and would travel with the families of her current and former husbands together.
+Choi’s current father-in-law is a founder of one of the city’s famous noodle chains, local newspaper The Standard reported.

 Choi had been missing for several days when police found her dismembered body and documents Friday, including her legs in a refrigerator, in the house in Lung Mei Tsuen, a suburban part of Hong Kong about a 30-minute drive from the border with mainland China.